Skip to content

 • A fresh SessionCache

 Parent state crosses the boundary only through explicit input_handles.
-The parent cache is not inherited.
+The parent cache is not shared.
 This makes subagent behaviour reproducible and debuggable independently of the parent run.

 Subagents cannot spawn further subagents — SubagentRecursionError is raised if they try.